AmbireTech/adex-protocol/components/market.md

 * `Unhealthy`: there are recent `NewState` and `ApproveState`, but the `ApproveState` reports unhealthy
 * `Ready`: both validators have a recent `Heartbeat` but a `NewState` has never been emitted
 * `Active`: there are recent `NewState`, `ApproveState` and `Heartbeat`'s, and the `ApproveState` reports healthy
+* `Exhausted`: all of the funds in the channel have been distributed
+* `Expired`: the channel is expired

 For simplicity, initial implementations might merge `Disconnected` and `Invalid`